 |Most Desired Coffee Shop||Starbucks||Dunkin’ Donuts|

-Allstate’s blue logo disproves our theory but at least we got the cars correct.
+Allstate’s blue logo disproves our logo theory but at least we got the cars correct.

-It turns out trying to associate brands with political preferences is a popular topic.
+Trying to associate brands with political preferences is apparently a popular topic.
 According to consumer research firm YouGov, which ranked 1,100+ brands for quality, value, and willingness to recommend, the top brands for each political party are as follows: